 For those of you that are still reading, I admire your willpower (although I think you’re making a horrible mistake if you don’t plan a day or two in this wonderful place…).
 Day 3 started at The Saylor House Cafe and Suites in Bloomfield where they serve homemade comfort food using locally grown seasonal produce.
 Our breakfast was very quiet and peaceful and so tasty.
 Plus, they’re just steps away from some unique stores in Bloomfield, making this a great way to start a day.

-Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with Chrissy and Kyle, the owners and operators of the studio.
+Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with the owners of the studio.
 We were taught how to screenprint and it was an unforgettable experience.
 Scott and I screenprinted some awesome ice cream cones.
-These turned out so great (just take my word on it), that Braden of Make Hay Media printed an amalgamation of our ice cream cones on his shirt!
+These turned out so great! (just take my word on it)

 The perfect thing to do after eating a bunch of pizza, is to take a long bike ride… right?
 (I’m being slightly sarcastic, although as the pizza was so light, this wasn’t bad at all!)
 We grabbed some bikes, helmets, and water from Bloomfield Bicycle Co. and took a beautiful bike ride through the county.
 I highly recommend doing this when visiting this region.

 After biking for about an hour or so, we returned the bikes and headed to Parsons Brewing Company.
 Let me just start off by saying there’s absolutely no way I can tell you how awesome Parsons is.
 It’s too awesome for words.
 Remember when I said I’ve planned my non-existent wedding?
 Well, it would also include a bunch of beer from Parsons with food cooked by Sam Valdivia and Lance Calvert.